RobertTalbert/calculus/activities/Module4/module4-planning.md

 - Add review for exponential functions, natural log, the number e
 - Class activity focuses on Activities 2.1.3 and 2.1.4
-- Followup is on more applications, correct use of notation
+- Followup is on more applications, correct use of notation, second derivatives and concavity